hypemarks/tint-privacy-policy/policy.md

 * to manage our relationship with our customers and provide customer support;
 * to deliver our analytics services to our customers; and
 * to manage our vendors.

 We allow third party advertisers, such as Google and Facebook to collect personal data on our site for the purpose of selling targeted advertisement services.
-See Advertising Ecosystem below.
+See [Advertising Ecosystem](#advertising-ecosystem) below.

+We have included details of how we use data we collect for these purposes in the section below captioned [Data Use](#data-use).

 # Data Collection Methods